smachkour/smachkour/README.md

 ## Let's Connect!

-Feel free to reach out to me on [LinkedIn](#) (add your LinkedIn profile link) or visit my [GitHub](https://github.com/yourusername) for more information about my projects and experience.
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/samir-machkour/)  or visit my [GitHub](https://github.com/smachkour) for more information about my projects and experience.

 ---